-COM 3025 - Scriptwriting for TV/Film (3)
+COM 3025 - Screenwriting (3)

 An introduction to basic storytelling and screenwriting techniques.
 Students will research and develop multiple fictional screenplays.
 An on-going dialogue will be encouraged in the investigation of one's Christian faith and how it works itself out through creative endeavors.